Dodge Dart (PF): Engines

-The Dart has three engine options: a Tigershark 16-valve 2 L engine, a "Tigershark" 16-valve 2.4 L MultiAir 2 four-cylinder engine, and a 16-valve 1.4 L MultiAir Intercooled turbo engine used also in Alfa Romeo Giulietta.
-That engine has been retuned for American use (changing the required grade of oil to one widely available in the U.S. and Canada, for example) in the Fiat 500 Abarth The 1.4T Dart also will have more torque than the Abarth.
-A 6-speed manual transmission is available with all engine options, a six-speed automatic is optional on the 2.0 L and 2.4 L engines while a six-speed dual-clutch transmission is available on the 1.4 L turbo version.
-Marchionne has stated that a 9-speed automatic will not be available until sometime later.
-All Dart engines are built in Dundee, Michigan.
+The Dart had three engine options: a Tigershark 16-valve 2 L engine, a "Tigershark" 16-valve 2.4 L MultiAir 2 four-cylinder engine, and a 16-valve 1.4 L MultiAir Intercooled turbo engine used also in the Alfa Romeo Giulietta.
+That engine has been retuned for American use (changing the required grade of oil to one widely available in the U.S. and Canada, for example) in the Fiat 500 Abarth.
+The 1.4T Dart also will have more torque than the Abarth.
+A 6-speed manual transmission was available with all engines.
+A six-speed automatic was optional on the 2.0 L and 2.4 L engines while a six-speed dual-clutch transmission was available on the 1.4 L turbo version.
+Marchionne stated that a 9-speed automatic would be available sometime later, but the Dart ended production before it could be added.
+All Dart engines were built in Dundee, Michigan.

 In 2014, the Dart SXT and Limited included a 2.4 L I4 engine with increased horsepower ratings, while making the 2.0 L Tigershark I4 engine only available in the base SE model.
 The 2.4 L I4 engine was offered in late 2013 with the introduction of the Dart GT model.
 The Dart Aero, Rallye, SXT, and Limited models are the only models available with the 1.4 L MultiAir turbocharged I4 engine.